zenners/react-tunes/README.md

 * Make a method called ```handleSubmit``` which will get the formatted URL from the ```formatURL``` method then it will make a ```JSONP``` ajax request to the specified URL.
 On success, invoke the ```cb``` method on the ```props``` object passing it the ```results``` array you got from the iTunes response object.

 * Last step in this file is to finish the render method.
 Because I didn't want you to have to play with Bootstrap for the next 2 hours, I've left in the template that I had. *By no means am I a bootstrap master, so feel free to change this to whatever you'd like*.

+####Step 3: App Component
+Let's now shift focus to the ```App.js``` file.
+This component will be where be our main wrapper for our ```SearchItunes``` component but it will also be where our ```Griddle``` grid gets rendered.

+* Set the initial state of this component to be a property of ```data``` whose value is an empty string.
+This will eventually be the data we get back from our ```SearchItunes``` component.
+* create an ```updateState``` method which takes in a ```info``` parameter and sets the ```data``` state to that info parameter.
+This is what we'll pass the ```SearchItunes``` component to be invoked as ```cb``` when the iTunes data is ready.

+Next head down to the ```render``` method.
+Take note of the ```griddleMeta``` array.
+It's full of objects which define certain columns in our Grid. "columnName" corresponds with a proprty that exists on the iTunes response object. "displayName" will be what the column title says.
+And customComponent is a way for us to specify what we'd like the rendered HTML of that certain component to look like.
+Notice in the example that for "Artwork" we're rendering an image and for "Online Link" we're rendering a link.
+We're able to do that because of this customComponent property.

+* Create a ```ImageComponent``` at the top of this file which will render an image with the "src" being the data which will be passed in as a prop to the component.
+* Create a ```UrlComponent``` which will render a link pointing to the data property on the props object.
+For more guidance on customComponent, check out the Griddle docs [HERE](http://dynamictyped.github.io/Griddle/customization.html#customColumns)